samdanTetteh/android-slide-out-menu/README.md

 android-slide-out-menu
 ======================

-Android slide out menu similar to Facebook Android App
+Android slide out menu from left and and right